Common land

 To every reputed owner, lessee, tenant or occupier of any part of the area of land described below, and to all others whom it may concern.

-Application has been made to Leeds City Council of Civic Hall Leeds LS1 1UR as Registration Authority by Sunnybank & Woodhall Fields Community Action Group, care of 37 Sunnybank Lane, Thornbury, BD3 7DG, under section 15(1) of the Commons Act 2006 and in accordance with the Commons (Registration of Town or Village Greens) (Interim Arrangements) (England) Regulations 2007.
+Application has been made to Leeds City Council of Civic Hall Leeds LS1 1UR as Registration Authority by Sunnybank and Woodhall Fields Community Action Group, care of 37 Sunnybank Lane, Thornbury, BD3 7DG, under section 15(1) of the Commons Act 2006 and in accordance with the Commons (Registration of Town or Village Greens) (Interim Arrangements) (England) Regulations 2007.

 The application seeks the inclusion in the register of town and village greens of the land described in the Schedule below which is claimed to have qualified for registration as a town or village green on 24 June 2019 by virtue of the use of the land for a period in excess of twenty years by a significant number of the inhabitants of the locality who have indulged in lawful sports and pastimes as of right.